Tom Marshal is a freelance writer and he finds enjoyment in reading and writing. Reading, writing and traveling are his favorite hobbies.

 The love life of Napoleon went parallel with his war history.
 He had affairs with many women and had many mistresses also, but three women of his acquaintance had made separate and distinctive marks in the love life of this great hero.
 They were his first wife, Josephine de Beauharnais; his mistress, Maria Walewska; and his second wife, Maria Louise

-Napoleon and Josephine de Beauharniais
+Napoleon and Josephine de Beauharnais

 Napoleon and Maria Walewska

 Maria Walewska divorced Count Walewski later and married another Count d’Ornano in 1816.
-But this marriage did not last long because she died in 1817, after giving birth to a son.
+But this marriage did not last long because she died in 1817 after giving birth to a son.
 But her love for Napoleon was very truthful, though there was no legal binding for her affair with Napoleon.

 Napoleon and Marie Louise

 Napoleon was very adamant about having a rightful successor of his own blood.
 His earlier wife Josephine failed to give him an offspring, and the son born to him by Maria Waleska was out of wedlock.
 So he tried very hard to find a new legitimate alliance to get a lawful heir.
 He negotiated with the Czar Alexander of Russia to marry his sister.
 But Czar’s mother was not willing to give her daughter to Napoleon.

 Then he made arrangements to marry Archduchess of Austria, Maria Louisa.
 She was the daughter of the Emperor Francis II of Austria.
 After the marriage, Napoleon changed her name to Marie Louise for convenience.
 She was not a good wife as expected by Napoleon, but she could give him offspring in 1811 as he wished.
 He named his son Napoleon Francois Joseph Charles.